stephanGarland/goldilocks-scraper/README.md

 ### Prerequisites

  - Python 3.6+ for Typing and f-strings
+ - Goldilocks installed in at least one cluster
+ - A .kubeconfig file or some other method of authenticating with the cluster.
  - Packages from requirements.txt
 	 - Note that you may have to [change the kubernetes library version](https://github.com/kubernetes-client/python#compatibility) depending on your cluster's version